 Myrtle shrugged and started to walk away, but the girl grabbed her hand, pulling her back.
 Myrtle searched her face: her eyes were closed as in a swoon.
-"Honey, you ain't got a thing in the world to worry about," Myrtle whispered, hugging her - the girl felt stiff and passionless, despite the gesture of hand-clutching.
-"It won't take a minute."
-It sounded to Myrtle so silly, saying it like that: like getting a shot.
+"Honey, you ain't got a thing in the world to worry about," Myrtle whispered, hugging the gold her - the girl felt stiff and passionless, despite her gesture if the world clutche her had "It won't take a minute."
+It sounded to Myrtle so silly, saying it like that: like getting a shot, for cancer.

-Myrtle hadn't counted on this: usually the couples were so eager to get married that they just ignored her while she sat against the oblivious white wall for five dollars, sobbing softly but: realistically, on the verge of ticking off the judge, who despised her for no good reason except that she earned a decent dollar as a professional witness.
+Myrtle hadn't counted on this: usually they were so eager to get married that they just ignored her while she sat against the wall for five dollars, sobbing softly but realistically, while avoiding ticking off the judge, who despised her for no good reason except that she earned a decent dollar as a professional witness and lived with a man responsible for selling her to minors, and on a Sunday.
 Neither did he appreciate her acting.
+Well, at least, she was no hypocrite...

-"Dearly beloved, we are gathered here...," he began, with his eyes lowered.
-Myrtle wept, a soft moaning working from her throat.
+"Dearly beloved, we are gathered here...," he began, with his eyes reveritly lowered.
+Myrtle wept.
 Opening his eyes, black and chilled, he glowered at her.
 "See if you can't go over yonder and set down!" he snapped.

-Myrtle turned aside and gently pulled away.
-The girl tightened her grip on Myrtle's hand.
+Myrtle turned aside and gently tugged at the girl's hand.

+The girl tightened her grip.
 "No," she said.
-"I want Aunt Martha to stand here."
+"I want Aunt

+Martha to stand here."